iAnonymous3000/GitHub-Hardening-Guide/README.md

 - Implement least privilege principles for GitHub Actions permissions.
 - Use trusted actions from the GitHub Marketplace.

+📌 **Securing workflow files:**
+- Use specific commit SHAs or version tags for third-party actions.
+- Avoid using the `GITHUB_TOKEN` with elevated permissions unless necessary.
+- Implement input validation for workflow inputs to prevent injection attacks.

+📌 **Managing access to secrets:**
+- Use repository or organization-level secrets instead of hardcoding sensitive information.
+- Rotate secrets regularly and revoke them when no longer needed.
+- Limit access to secrets using environment protection rules.

+📌 **Using third-party actions safely:**
+- Review the source code of third-party actions before using them.
+- Pin actions to specific versions or commit SHAs to prevent automatic updates.
+- Consider forking and maintaining your own copy of critical third-party actions.

+📌 **Limiting permissions for GitHub Actions:**
+- Use the `permissions` key in your workflow file to specify the minimum required permissions.
+- Implement the principle of least privilege for GitHub Actions token permissions.
+- Use environment protection rules to restrict which workflows can access production environments.

 🔗 **Additional Resources:**
 - [GitHub Documentation: Security hardening for GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions)
 - [GitHub Actions Security Best Practices](https://docs.github.com/en/actions/security-guides/security-best-practices-for-github-actions)